isa-ulisboa/greends-dms-exercises/dms_ex_03_data_wrangling_agr_census.md

 - grassland
 - production

+You can search with these topics as keywords at [https://www.ine.pt/xportal/xmain?xpid=INE&xpgid=ine_base_dados](https://www.ine.pt/xportal/xmain?xpid=INE&xpgid=ine_base_dados), selecting `Agriculture, forestry and fishing` as theme, `Agricultural census` as subtheme and `freguesia` as geographic level.
+Each student should process only an additional topic, but ensuring through Discord discussion among colleagues that all topics are covered.
+The objective is to distribute the processing among the class.

 > ## 9.
 Submission of exercise
 > **Submit one file**:
 > 1. Compress the *processed* directory using zip or similar